DevsparZeroGitHubUser/hello-world/READMEiOs.md

 ```

 ### <a name="InitXenditySDK"></a> Initialize Xendity SDK
-Please ensure that you execute the below code first before proceeding to other features of the SDK.
+Please ensure that you execute the code code first before proceeding to other features of the SDK.
 ```swift
 // For Swift Implementation XenditySDK.initSDK("SampleAPIKey", apiURL: "SampleAPIURL", completionHandler: XenditySDKCallback)